Sephike/final_project_test/README.md

 ![XGBoost Results](Images/xgboost_results.PNG)

 ### Future Models to Explore
 Additional columns of data are needed to explore other factors that contribute to NA Sales.
 Switching out the ESRB Ratings and Genres with other data such as budget or development cycle data would build a more predictive model for video game sales.
-Regression was the focus of this analysis, but with additional columns of data, then using machine learning models focused on decision trees could be explored.
+Regression was the focus of this analysis, but with additional columns of data, then using some machine learning models focused on decision trees could be explored.

 ## Dashboard